EPFL-LAP/fpga24-more-ooo/README.md

 This repository is composed of two main directories:
 1) plugins/ holds the implementation of the technique presented in the paper as a set of plugins that should be installed into the Dynamatic tool through the provided install_plugins.sh script.
-2) experiments/ holds the (i) C++ source code files of the benchmarks used for generating the results reported in the paper, (ii) the tagging information for each benchmark composed of the number of tags used and information about which components are out-of-order or MERGEs, (iii) hls_verifier that verifies the correctness of the generated circuits, (iv) scripts that automate the process of running the HLS tool, simulating, synthesizing the generated designs and reporting the results.
+2) experiments/ holds the (i) C++ source code files of the benchmarks used for generating the results reported in the paper, (ii) the tagging information for each benchmark, composed of the number of tags used and information about which components are out-of-order or MERGEs, (iii) hls_verifier that verifies the correctness of the generated circuits, (iv) scripts that automate the process of running the HLS tool, simulating, synthesizing the generated designs and reporting the results.

 ## Results Reproduction